If you're dreaming of a magical holiday experience, then look no further than the enchanting Christmas markets in Düsseldorf!

 Gebrannte Mandeln (AKA Roasted Almonds)

-Gebrannte Mandeln are served at every Christmas market throughout Germany and have become synonymous with the holiday season.
+Gebrannte mandeln are found at almost every Christmas market throughout Germany, and have become synonymous with the holiday season!
 [4]

 Eierpunsch